itzwaris/minsql/CONTRIBUTING.md

 # Contributing to minsql

-Thank you for your interest in contributing to minsql.
+Thanks for considering contributing to minsql!
+We appreciate your interest in making this project better.

 ## Code of Conduct

-Be respectful, constructive, and professional in all interactions.
+Keep things respectful and professional.
+We're all here to build something great together.

-## Development Setup
+## Getting Started

-### Prerequisites
+### What You'll Need

-- Rust 1.75 or later
+- Rust 1.75+
 - GCC/Clang with C++20 support
-- Linux development environment (Ubuntu/Debian preferred)
+- Linux environment (Ubuntu/Debian works best)
 - Git

-### Building
+### Building from Source

 ```bash
 git clone https://github.com/notwaris/minsql.git